itenium-be/blog-posts/productivity/2025-04-20-site-typo-scanner.md

 ✅ 1.
 AI hallucinates some dependency that looks real.
 ✅ 2.
 A malicious party registers this dependency and puts malware in it.
 ✅ 3.
-An unexpecting developer runs the command and 💥
+An unsuspecting developer runs the command and 💥